Tap signs you observe. Two or more may indicate a Spiritual Emergency.

 APA Board & DSM Steering Committee approved definition, December 2024.
 Use this code in ER documentation.

 I'm your AWARE NJ guide for spiritual emergency response in the field.
 Ask me about signs, protocol steps, the 3 key questions, or documentation.
-How can I help?
+Ask me, "What is a spiritual emergency?" and then let me know, how can I help?